amueller-tech/spotifycontroller/README.md

 8) log into spotify and confirm the requested permissions

-9) the "node auth" will output an access and a refresh token on the terminal
+9) the access and a refresh token are shown in the browser and you can close the auth program.
 ```
 ## Configuration
 Create the configuration file by making a copy of the included example: